Subway (restaurant): 2010s: Fred DeLuca dies

 In January 2015, Suzanne Greco became president and CEO.
 Her brother Fred DeLuca, the company's first CEO, had been ill for two years and died of leukemia in September 2015.
 In 2016, Subway closed hundreds of restaurants in the United States, experiencing a net loss in locations for the first time.
 However, with 26,744 locations, it remained the most ubiquitous restaurant chain in the United States (with McDonald's in the #2 spot).

 In July 2017, Subway unveiled redesigned restaurants, dubbed 'Fresh Forward', with new company branding.
 The company installed self-order kiosks, USB charging ports at tables, and added new menu items.

 In 2017, Subway closed more than 800 U.S. locations.
 In April 2018, it announced it would close about 500 more that year.
 According to Abha Bhattarai of The Washington Post, this was a result of three consecutive years of falling profits and a 25 percent reduction in foot traffic in Subway stores since 2012.
 Franchisees also complained that the company's deep promotions further ate away at profits.
 In January 2018, Subway invested $25 million in a re-branding campaign targeting young consumers to revitalize its image and boost sales.
 In 2019, John Chidsey joined Subway as the company's first CEO who was not a founding family member.
 He focused on improving established U.S. locations rather than building new restaurants.
-In December 2020, Subway partnered with ezCater to offer a new online catering platform.